Research

 Reviews

-“With its new analysis of the formation of modern literary criticism, this capacious and elegant book places Enlightenment and Romantic genre criticism and poetry at the origin of 20th- and 21st-century debates about philology, world literatures, and settler colonialism.
+“With its new analysis of the formation of modern literary criticism, this capacious and elegant book places Enlightenment and Romantic genre criticism and poetry at the origin of twentieth- and twenty-first-century debates about philology, world literatures, and settler colonialism.
 A marvelous debut."

 —Kevis Goodman, University of California, Berkeley